tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/thrust_refactor/thrust_refactor.rst

 Thrust acceleration
 ===================

 The changes to the interfaces for defining a thrust acceleration have changed significantly.
-However, all underlying functionality is intact, and can your code can be easily changed from the old to the new version.
+However, all underlying functionality is intact, and your code can be easily changed from the old to the new version.
 In both versions, the definition of thrust happens through (typically) separate objects for thrust direction and thrust magnitude.
 What is different, is *where* these two pieces of information are provided.
 In the old version:

 * Both thrust direction and thrust magnitude settings were passed to the thrust acceleration settings using the :func:`tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_direction_and_magnitude` function.
 The guide below discusses how to modify your code to the new version if you are using this.
 * Directly defining the thrust vector using the :func:`tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_from_custom_function` or  :func:`tudatpy.numerical_simulation.propagation_setup.acceleration.thrust_and_isp_from_custom_function` function.
 A new interface for this is under development.